AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-01-24-annotating-large-datasets-with-tensorflow-object-detection-api.md

 ![Screenshot of LabelImg annotation process](http://res.cloudinary.com/andrewcarteruk/image/upload/v1516749498/TensorFlow%20-%20Race%20Cars/labelImg.png)

-The [data directory in the repository](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/tree/master/data) provides an example of annotations generated using this method.
+The [data directory in the example repository](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/tree/master/data) shows annotations generated using this method.
 The [label map file](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/blob/master/data/map.pbtxt) will need to be created manually, as this is not produced by LabelImg.

 ## Training the Primitive Model

 The [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) provides detailed documentation on adapting and using existing models with custom datasets.
-These models can be trained locally, on your own computer, or with the assistance of the [Google Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/).

 The basic process for training a model is: